meteor/meteor/content/security.md

 });
 ```

-You can see that this method does a _very specific thing_ - it just makes a single list private.
-An alternative would have been to have a method called `setPrivacy`, which could set the list to private or public, but it turns out that in this particular app the security considerations for the two related operations - `makePrivate` and `makePublic` - are very different.
-By splitting our operations into different methods, we make each one much clearer.
-It's obvious from the above method definition which arguments we accept, what security checks we perform, and what operations we do on the database.
+You can see that this Method does a _very specific thing_ - it just makes a single list private.
+An alternative would have been to have a Method called `setPrivacy`, which could set the list to private or public, but it turns out that in this particular app the security considerations for the two related operations - `makePrivate` and `makePublic` - are very different.
+By splitting our operations into different Methods, we make each one much clearer.
+It's obvious from the above Method definition which arguments we accept, what security checks we perform, and what operations we do on the database.

-However, this doesn't mean you can't have any flexibility in your methods.
+However, this doesn't mean you can't have any flexibility in your Methods.
 Let's look at an example:

 ```js
 const Meteor.users.methods.setUserData = new Method({